masudermann/HaplotypeAnalysis_Visualization/README.md

-# Haplotype analysis and visualization workflow
+# Haplotype analysis and visualization

 (Make prettier)
 The analysis from Anderson T and Sudermann M et al. happens in two phases: